dan-fritchman/Thesis/content.md

 - _Setup time constraints_ dictate that each combinational logic path complete propagation within the clock period.
 This generally manifests as a _maximum_ propagation delay through any combinational path.
 - _Hold time constraints_ demand that each path completes outside of the state elements' "blind windows", during which they are subject to errant sampling.
 This generally manifests as a _minimum_ propagation delay through any combinational path.

 In an important sense for the optimization required in PnR, each and every digital circuit boils down to something like Figure~\ref{fig:static-timing}.
-Closure trajectories, commonly called _arcs_, include an initial "launch" state element (shown here as a flip-flop), a combinational logic path, and a final "capture" state element (which also generally serves as the launch element for a further path).
+Signal trajectories, commonly called _arcs_, include an initial "launch" state element (shown here as a flip-flop), a combinational logic path, and a final "capture" state element (which also generally serves as the launch element for a further path).

 ![static-timing](./fig/static-timing.png "Conceptual view of how the static timing closure problem sees synchronous digital circuits")

 This _timing closure_ problem is parameterized by a small set of numbers - principally the clock period and a few parameters which dictate logic-cell delays (power-supply voltage, process "corner", etc.).
 Several other parameters, such as skews throughout the clock network, inject second-order effects.

 Second, timing closure has been proven to be efficiently computable, particularly via _static timing analysis_ (STA).
-While the transistor-level simulation scales incredibly poorly to million-transistor circuits, the combination of synchronous digital logic and STA avoids it altogether.
-In the STA methodology, the largest circuit which needs direct transistor-level simulation is the largest standard logic cell, e.g. a flip-flop.
+While transistor-level simulation scales incredibly poorly to million-transistor circuits, the combination of synchronous digital logic and STA avoids it altogether.
+In the STA methodology, the largest circuit which needs direct transistor-level simulation is the largest standard logic cell.
+Generally this is on the order of the size of a flip-flop, or a few dozen transistors.
 Each element of the logic-cell library is characterized offline for delay, setup and hold time, and any other relevant timing metrics.
 These results are summarized in (typically tabular) _static timing models_ which capture their dependence on key variables such as capacitive loading or incoming transition times.

 With these timing model libraries in tow, STA's evaluation of timing constraints boils down to: